achamberland/gulp-winify/README.md

 Winify
 ===================
+(Note - This project is in an early stage and is no longer being developed - [Styletron](http://styletron.js.org/) is a better alternative with similar results if you're willing to use React and CSS-in-JS)

 Minify your CSS up to 30% smaller than other minifiers alone.

 This plugin reads the classes in your CSS selectors and converts them to one-character long minified names.
 These new class names and ids are then added to your HTML files, along with the original classes.